mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/5.Ideas and Brainstorming/Notes Comments.md

 ---

 This notes and comments section captures a holistic view of the brainstorming session, providing valuable insights and reflections that can be used to improve future sessions and guide the next steps in the Simple Calculator Project.
-If you need any further adjustments or have additional requests, feel free to ask!